signalfx/integrations/collectd-varnish/README.md

 There is no configuration required for the varnish collectd plugin.
 The default configuration is setup to bring in data on a large variety of metrics.

-#### Optional configuration

-If there is the desire to reduce the metrics that are sent you can update the configuration and set the desired values to `false`
+If using the sample configuration file [`10-varnish.conf`](./10-varnish.conf), no additional configuration is required.
+The following optional settings allow you to configure the metrics that will be sent using this plugin:

 | Setting            | Description     | Default  |
 |--------------------|----------------------------|----------|